hunterschr/MIST4610Project2/README.md

 conveyed in a variety of ways including, social, economic, cultural and other factors.
 Also indicate how they are tied to the data set or sets being used.

 ## The manipulations applied to the data set as part of the analysis:
 Were there any manipulations or calculations that needed to be performed on the data, what were they, describe the purpose and how they were accomplished.

+QUESTION #1:
+  Filter the results from all crimes to crimes with 1,500 or more instances.

 ## Analysis and Results:
 Analyze and visualize the results of your analysis and describe the implications of your analysis.